 - 1. On the machine with an agent that you want to make a trusted agent, enter commands such as the following to create the trusted agent: - a. ectool --server <Server\host> login admin changeme to log into the server with the specified hostname of IP address and save the session ID.

 b.
-If the agent is remote, enter
+To make a remote agent trusted, enter: